cromelex/pages-garden/content/index.md

 ## Hello World!
 Hi!
 I'm [[about|Dan]].
 Welcome to my digital garden!
-This page is a collection of my writings on a variety of topics, from the joys and challenges of fatherhood to random thoughts in economics, and my experiences with technology and creating a smart home.
+This page is a collection of my writings on a variety of topics, from the joys and challenges of fatherhood, to random thoughts in economics, and my experiences with technology and creating a smart home.

 ---
 ### What you'll find here